Putin illegally annexes territories in Ukraine, in spite of global opposition

 "The United States will never, never, never recognize Russia's claims on Ukraine sovereign territory," Biden said.
 "This so-called referenda was a sham — an absolute sham — and the results were manufactured in Moscow."

+The Biden administration announced fresh sanctions on Russia on Friday for its annexation of the Ukrainian regions, targeting government officials and leaders, as well as their family members, and officials of the Russian and Belarusian military.
+As part of the action, the U.S. Treasury Department sanctioned Friday 14 international suppliers for supporting Russia's military supply chains.

+"We will hold to account any individual, entity or country that provides political or economic support for Russia's illegal attempts to change the status of Ukrainian territory," Secretary of State Antony Blinken said in a statement.

-Putin, however, framed the decision as a historical justice following the breakup of the Soviet Union that had left Russian speakers separated from their homeland — and the West dictating world affairs according to its own rules.
+Putin framed the annexation decision as a historical justice following the breakup of the Soviet Union that had left Russian speakers separated from their homeland — and the West dictating world affairs according to its own rules.

 "The West decides who has a right to self-determination ... who gave them that right?" said Putin.